-Are you wondering why some companies get shared on social media, talked about among peers, and generally get more love and attention than your company?
+Ever wonder why some companies get shares on social media, gossip around their product, and generally more love and attention than your company?

 Social currency is the new way to add value to customer relationships while reaping the positive effects that grow your business.
 Just like how money can buy us things, the things we say and do are also a form of currency.
 No wonder 90% of all purchases are subjected to social influences.

 The more coins you put in (no matter how small), the more pocket money you have at the end of the month.
 Building strong social currency has a direct relationship with referrals, sales, and brand engagement.
 One of the most valuable things you can do as a marketer is cash-in on social currency.
 So what are we waiting for?

 It sounds like something we all want.
 So, can we order this social currency on Amazon Prime?